AH-Tran/STELLA_LogUI/README.md

 ```

 ## Further Research
-On further hinsight, it would be interesting to pursue additional interactive dashboarding tools to complement LogUI's and Big Brother's consistent logging features.
+On further hindsight, it would be interesting to pursue additional interactive dashboarding tools to complement LogUI's and Big Brother's consistent logging features.
 With that, one could realistically create a live analytics dashboard, where new user interaction data is constantly fed into the dashboard, enabling researchers to observe and follow a user's journey in real time.

 ## Sources
 [STELLA](https://stella-project.org/)